Faculty & Staff

 Assistant Professor of History, College of Liberal Arts

 Areas of Expertise

-Professor Weisser’s research interests include early modern Britain, the history of the body, health, and healing, and the history of women, gender, and sexuality.
+Professor Weisser’s research interests include early modern Britain, the history of health and healing, and the history of gender and sexuality.
 She teaches courses on early modern European history, Western Civilization, and the history of medicine.

 PhD (History of Medicine) Johns Hopkins University